google/zetasql/docs/query-syntax.md

 A `NULL` join condition evaluation is equivalent to a `FALSE` evaluation.

-If a column-order sensitive operation such as `UNION` or `SELECT *` is used with the `ON` join condition, the resulting table contains all of the columns from the left-hand input in order, and then all of the columns from the right-hand input in order.
+If a column-order sensitive operation such as `UNION` or `SELECT *` is used with the `ON` join condition, the resulting table contains all of the columns from the left input in order, and then all of the columns from the right input in order.

 **Examples**